service-broker/service-broker/README.md

 ### What Is This?
-This is a reference implementation of a [Service Broker](https://github.com/ken107/service-broker/wiki/Specification).
+This is a NodeJS implementation of a [Service Broker](https://github.com/service-broker/service-broker/wiki/Specification).

 ### Starting the Service Broker
 To start the broker: `npm start`.